Skip to content

 --timestamp Include timestamps

---verbose Enable verbose output
+--color Enable colored output

 Examples:

-clarity watch --level error # Watch error logs
+clarity watch --level error

 Log Command

-Send one-off log messages through the CLI.
+Send log messages directly from the CLI:

 bash